atuinsh/atuin/README.md

   <a href="https://github.com/ellie/atuin/blob/main/LICENSE"><img src="https://img.shields.io/crates/l/atuin.svg?style=flat-square" /></a>
 </p>

-A'tuin manages and synchronizes your shell history!
-Instead of storing everything in a text file (such as ~/.history), A'tuin uses a sqlite database.
+A'Tuin manages and synchronizes your shell history!
+Instead of storing everything in a text file (such as ~/.history), A'Tuin uses a sqlite database.
 While being a little more complex, this allows for more functionality.

-As well as the expected command, A'tuin stores
+As well as the expected command, A'Tuin stores

 - duration
 - exit code